ymacomputes/Hermes/README.md

-# discordbot
+# Hermes (discord bot name)
-The discord bot will have 4 key features.
+Hermes will have 4 key features.

 1) To send discord messages as emails
 2) To receive emails which it then sends as a discord message